Skip to main content

 Advanced: Accessing variants in functions

-This example demonstrates how to dynamically assign variants based on user context.
-Using the conv.variant object, you can retrieve and set the appropriate variant to ensure responses are tailored to the user’s location or context.
+This example shows how to assign variants dynamically based on user context.
+The conv.variant object lets you retrieve and set the appropriate variant so responses match the user’s location or context.

 Voice example (phone number-based)